 A few recommendations for finding the owners of the pet: look for tags on the pet, take the pet to a shelter to scan for a microchip, make posters, post the pet online, alert animal control, shelters, or veterinary offices.

-Yes, Great Plains SPCA is a Missouri 501c3 organization tax-exempt organization.
+Yes, Great Plains SPCA is a Kansas 501c3 organization tax-exempt organization.

 The mission of Great Plains SPCA is to save, protect and improve the lives of animals, while strengthening the relationship between pets and their human companions.